sdcst12/003b-lists-and-strings-and-dictionaries/README.md

 * Understand the difference between a tuple and a list
 * Create and use dictionary (dict) type variables
 * Explore how the "for" command can be used to iterate through a tuple, dict or list
+* Understand what is meant by a key,value pair

 tuples, lists and dicts are multi value variables.
 There is no set number of values that they may store.